dudelovetech/EclipseImageJ1Plugin/README.md

 # EclipseImageJ1Plugin
 A repository for an Eclipse ImageJ1 plugin contributed from the Bio7 project.

+### New in 1.51n:

+1. Updated ImageJ to 1.51k.
+2. Added a fake editor to register and open standard image files from the Navigator or Project Explorer, etc.
+3. Fixed several bugs to convert image types

 ### New in 1.51k:

 1. Updated ImageJ to 1.51k.